Travilah, Maryland: Demographics

+2020 census

+2010 census

 The 2010 Census shows Travilah with a population of 12,159 in 3,950 housing units, and a land area of 15.83 sqmi out of a total of 17.28 sqmi.
 It has an average population density of 768.1 /sqmi, which is much lower than the comparable figure for Maryland's largest city (Baltimore) and Montgomery County's largest city (Rockville)—which are 7,671.9 /sqmi and 4,530.6 /sqmi, respectively.
 Similarly for housing unit density, Travilah is 249.5 /sqmi while Baltimore and Rockville are 3,665.5 /sqmi and 1,865.2 /sqmi, respectively.

 The latest census data for 2018 show a Travilah population of 11,633 with a median household income of $235,669 and a poverty rate of 1.6 percent.
 The number of housing units in Travilah are estimated to be 3,784, and owner–occupied housing units account for 93 percent of housing for workers.
 The median age is 47.3 years, which is higher than the 37.9 median for the United States.
 Nearly 76 percent of the population is aged 18 or older.
 The community has slightly more elderly people than the United States average, as 17 percent are aged 65 or older while the United States average is 15 percent.

 The racial makeup of Travilah is 56.2 percent White alone, 35.4 percent Asian alone, 3.4 percent Black or African American alone, and a 5 percent total for all other categories.
 Over half of the Asian population is Chinese, while Asian Indian and Korean ethnic groups also have significant populations.
 English is the only language spoken at home for 55 percent of the population, while 22 percent speak Asian and Pacific Island languages.
 A total of 45 percent speak a language other than English at home, while the average for the United States is 22 percent.
 The educational attainment for the community compares favorably to the average for the United States, with 97.3 percent of Travilah residents eligible being a high school graduate or higher, while the same figure for the United States is 87.7 percent.
 A graduate or professional degree was attained by 53.0 percent.